Straßenbahnhaltestelle

 Straßenbahnhaltestelle / Tramstop / Fermata del Tram, 1961–1976, A Monument to the Future (the complete title) is a work of installation art by the German artist Joseph Beuys.
-Beuys originally created this installation for the German pavilion at the 37th Venice Biennale in 1976.
-Today two copies of the work exist, one in the Kröller-Müller Museum, Otterlo, and another in the Hamburger Bahnhof, Berlin.
+Beuys created this installation for the German pavilion at the 37th Venice Biennale in 1976.
+Today, two copies of the work exist, one in the Kröller-Müller Museum, Otterlo, and another in the Hamburger Bahnhof, Berlin.
 The work is based upon Beuys' childhood memories of a tram stop in Kleve on Nassauer Allee.
 The installation consists of a long, rusty length of rail, four sections of broad, rusty pipe, and a cannon of the early modern type.
 The cannon is topped by a cast iron head with a sorrowful expression.
 These elements are laid parallel to one another on the ground.